fderose/troo.ly/README.md

   ./run.sh -sp http://www.bloomberg.com/news/articles/2015-11-13/calm-broken-as-u-s-stocks-post-worst-week-since-august-selloff 3 volatility equity index stock

 If the program encounters errors (for example, k is set to "abc"), it simply throws exceptions.
 The message in the exception should indicate what the problem is.

+The classes FindClosestTokensTest and FindShortestPassageTest contain some (non-exhaustive) tests.